Thiht/transactor/README.md

 }
 ```

 `WithinTransaction` starts a new transaction and adds it to the context.
-Any repository method can then retrieve a transaction from the context or fallback.
+Any repository method can then retrieve a transaction from the context or fallback to the initial DB handler.
 The transaction is committed if the provided function doesn't return an error.
 It's rollbacked otherwise.

 ## Usage